vickydepasupil/TwitterSentimentAnalysis/README.md

 - Tweet Body
 - Country of Origin

-From here, the tweets had to be analysed and given a mood rating of Happy, Neutral, or Bad/Sad.
+From here, the tweets had to be analysed and given a mood rating of Happy, Neutral, or Sad/Bad.
 The Porter Stemmer library is applied to the tweets to strip each word down to its root.
 The "stemmed" roots are then cross-referenced with the Corpus library to obtain the individual mood rating of the words.
 The average mood of the tweet is computed, and together with the rest of the isolated information, is printed in a Twitter feed-like page.

 <div>
+<h4>Emoji: Happy, Neutral, Sad/Bad</h4>
 <img src="https://user-images.githubusercontent.com/29102307/28251087-6ca03a94-6aa8-11e7-9130-88a432158cd0.gif">
 <img src="https://user-images.githubusercontent.com/29102307/28251090-6ca72c1e-6aa8-11e7-9712-e686f7a36951.gif">
 <img src="https://user-images.githubusercontent.com/29102307/28251089-6ca3fcf6-6aa8-11e7-8c01-9ebbb2e97f51.gif">
-&emsp;&emsp;&emsp;&nbsp     Happy    &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;  Neutral   &emsp;&emsp;&emsp;&emsp;&emsp;   Sad/Bad
 </div>

 <div>